daijro/camoufox/README.md

 | [**BrowserScan**](https://browserscan.net/)                                                        | ✔️                                                |
 | [**Bet365**](https://www.bet365.com/#/AC/B1/C1/D1002/E79147586/G40/)                               | ✔️                                                |

 Camoufox does **not** fully support injecting Chromium fingerprints.
-Some WAFs (such as [Interstitial](https://nopecha.com/demo/cloudflare)) look for the Gecko webdriver underneath.
+Some WAFs (such as [Interstitial](https://nopecha.com/demo/cloudflare)) test for Spidermonkey engine behavior, which is impossible to spoof.

 ---